Tag: Winston S. Churchill

 The Language: Canceling Clichés and Issues over “Issues”

 Commentator Bill O’Reilly proposes a new Cancel Culture for a collection of jargon that Churchill would define as “grimaces.”
 A cliché, he says, is “a phrase or opinion that is overused and lacks original thought.”
-Good on Bill, and we reproduce his nominations for grimaces we never need to hear again.
+Here are his nominations for grimaces we never need to hear again.
 He forgot “issues” but it’s not a bad list!
-Let us celebrate Mr. O’Reilly’s modest proposal.
-Avoid fashionable filters and “fad-words” in language.
+Celebrate O’Reilly’s modest proposal: Avoid fashionable filters and fad-words in language.
 “Short words are best,” Churchill said, “and the old words, when short, are best of all.”

 Read More Read More